gapotchenko/gnu-tk/README.md

 #### Just

 [`just`](https://github.com/casey/just) is a cross-platform script runner.
-Let's explore how to make its script recipes portable using `gnu-tk`.
+Let's explore how to make its script definitions portable using `gnu-tk`.

 By default, `just` executes scripts using the command shell of the host operating system.
 This approach works well for trivial cases but falls apart on more complex scenarios.